-- Everyone who talks with customers, at all levels, especially where it’s a competitive market.
-Loyalty is fragile because every customer has choice.
-So you have to work to save your customer relationships.
+Everyone who talks with customers, at all levels, especially where it’s a competitive market.

 What you will learn

-- Our 12-steps principle will give you the distinct art, skill and the tools for handling customers.
+Our 6-steps principle will give you the distinct art, skill and the tools for handling customers.

-- Using examples from psychology, (nothing too heavy) you will learn how to work Case Management – there is a structure but it’s not over-prescriptive because it has to be about you and to work for your personal style.
-We’ll show you how to work cases and win-back favour with clients.
+Using examples from psychology, (nothing too heavy) you will learn how to work Case Management – there is a structure but it’s not over-prescriptive because it must be about you and to work for your business and personal style.

 You will get good at it!

-Courses may alter to suit candidates’ preferences or specific requests in advance.
+Courses may alter to suit candidates’ particular preferences or specific requests in advance.